Basic Types of Dimensioning Used in Engineering Drawings

 In this learning activity you'll explore family structure then enter terms in a grid identifying if that family structure is determined by females, males, or both.

-Learners review the three formulas for power and work 12 problems.
-In each of the problems, students are given two of the three variables (voltage, resistance, or current) and asked to solve for power.
-Immediate feedback is provided.
+Learners review Ohm's Law and then work 12 problems.
+In each of the problems, students are given two of the three variables (voltage, resistance, or current) and are asked to solve for the third.